 |Applications must register with a push provider in order to get a push token for a device.||Developers can then target the device using the push token generated by FCM/APNs.|

-- Rest API Export: Individual user profiles can be exported in the JSON format using the users/export/ segment or identifier endpoints by using Braze’s REST API.
-Braze will return a push tokens object, that contains push enablement information per device, as well as an additional
+- Rest API Export: You can export individual user profiles in JSON format using the export Users by segment or Users by identifier endpoints.
+Braze will return a push tokens object that contains push enablement information per device.

-Check out the chart below for actions that lead to push tokens changes or removal from user profiles.
+Check out the following chart for actions that lead to push tokens changes or removal from user profiles.

 Check out our full list of common push errors.

-When a user opens a new application, if push has been configured correctly, a call is made from the Braze SDK to the Push Providers.
-When that call is made, the Push Provider runs a check to see if everything is set up correctly.
+When a user opens a new application and grants push access from a push prompt, a call is made from the Braze SDK to the push providers.
+When that call is made, the push provider runs a check to see if everything is set up correctly.
 If so, a push token gets passed into your device.
 When that token arrives, the SDK communicates this to Braze.
-Once Braze has received the token from the Push Provider, we update or create a new user profile.
-These users are now considered Registered.
+Once Braze has received the token from the push provider, we update or create a new user profile.
+These users are now considered registered.